IlyaM70/JustMessanger/README.md

   Web Client: http://localhost:5173

 ### 🌐 Deployed Version
-You can view the live frontend at:
+You can view the live demo at:
 🔗 https://just-messenger-app.azurewebsites.net

 APIs are deployed separately as container services in Azure.